JosephineConnelly/soyadapt_data_analysis/README.md

     - on my mac computer ZSH
     - on the GenomeDK cluster in BASH

-The setup and startingpoint of the project is in the notebook startfile.ipynb
+The setup and starting point of the project is in the notebookstartfile.ipynb

-i will keep this standardised structure adapted from https://snakemake.readthedocs.io/en/stable/snakefiles/best_practices.html#snakefiles-best-practices i will keep the filestructure and contents up to date!
+i will keep this standardised structure adapted from https://snakemake.readthedocs.io/en/stable/snakefiles/best_practices.html#snakefiles-best-practices i will keep the file structure and contents up to date!
 Last updated see last commit.

 # project structure